realkemon/home/pages/tut_part1.md

 Hint brushes
 ------

-In a regular map it's not realistic to have all of our structural brushes aligned with the default "portals".
+In a regular map it's not realistic to have all of our structural brushes aligned with the default portals.
 Nevertheless, since we still want to ensure stable performance, we need to find a way to fix these problems.
-Luckily, the engine provides an option to manually create "portals" in our map by placing **"hint"** brushes.
+Luckily, the engine provides an option to manually create portals in our map by placing **"hint"** brushes.
-To manually place a portal, we can create a new brush with one face in the plane we want our "portal" to be in.
-To all faces of that brush we assign `common/hintskip`, except for the face where we want our manual "portal" to be.
+To manually place a portal, we can create a new brush with one face in the plane we want our portal to be in.
+To all faces of that brush we assign `common/hintskip`, except for the face where we want our manual portal to be.
 To that face we assign `common/hint`.
 <table>
  <tr>
   <td><img src="https://raw.githubusercontent.com/realkemon/home/master/pages/tut_part1/scenario3.png"></td>
   <td><img src="https://raw.githubusercontent.com/realkemon/home/master/pages/tut_part1/scenario3_vis.png"></td>
  </tr>
  <tr>
-  <td colspan="2"><i>This is our third test scenario with a manual hint brush "portal".</i></td>
+  <td colspan="2"><i>This is our third test scenario with a manual hint brush portal.</i></td>
  </tr>
 </table>

-Our second test scenario was lacking effective visibility blocking, so we added a manual hint brush "portal" as we can see in the images above.
-These manual "portals" behave exactly the same way as other "portals", which is why our entire map is now divided along the structural wall.
+Our second test scenario was lacking effective visibility blocking, so we added a manual hint brush portal as we can see in the images above.
+These manual portals behave exactly the same way as other portals, which is why our entire map is now divided along the structural wall.
 This, in turn, prevents the engine from rendering the detail in I0:L3, as we can see in the images below.

 <table>
  <tr>